-Wall Street dips as record job growth ends
+Wall Street falls as coronavirus ends record job growth

 Walt Disney Co (DIS.N) said on Thursday it would furlough some U.S. employees this month, while sources said luxury retailer Neiman Marcus was stepping up preparations to seek bankruptcy protection.

-Disney’s shares fell 1.6% and were the biggest drag in the communication services index .SPLRCL, while Under Armour (UAA.N) shed 4.5% after saying it would temporarily lay off employees at its U.S. stores.
+Disney’s shares fell 3.5%, while Under Armour (UAA.N) shed 3% after saying it would temporarily lay off employees at its U.S. stores.

-Economists have slashed their forecasts for U.S. GDP, with Morgan Stanley now expecting a 38% contraction in the second quarter.
-Analysts also foresee an earnings recession for Corporate America.
+Economists have cut their forecasts for U.S. GDP, with Morgan Stanley now predicting a 38% contraction in the second quarter.

-Data showed a reading of ISM’s services activity index fell to 52.5 in March from 57.3 in February, but was better than the 44.0 economists had feared, which would have indicated an outright contraction.

-Engine maker Cummins Inc (CMI.N) fell 1.6% after saying it would cut salaries of all U.S. employees to reduce costs, while Ford (F.N) dropped 2.9% after extending a temporary suspension at most of its European manufacturing sites until May 4.
+Analysts also expect company profits to fall as earnings season begin, but said actual numbers from the quarter will likely be given little importance.

+“There’s really very little that you can take away from (earnings) other than some insights to actually how are these businesses set up to weather the pandemic and where will they be once it begins to show signs of passing,” Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.

-Raytheon Technologies Corp RTX.N shed 4% as it pulled 2020 outlook for its aerospace units.
+Raytheon Technologies Corp RTX.N, formed by the merger of United Technologies and Raytheon Co, shed 6.5% as it pulled 2020 outlook for its aerospace units.

 Tesla Inc (TSLA.O) jumped 8% after the electric-car maker said production and deliveries of its Model Y sport utility vehicle were ahead of schedule, as it delivered the highest number of vehicles in any first quarter to date.

+Declining issues outnumbered advancers for a 4.15-to-1 ratio on the NYSE and a 2.83-to-1 ratio on the Nasdaq.

+The S&P index recorded no new 52-week high and eight new lows, while the Nasdaq recorded three new highs and 99 new lows.

-Reporting by Uday Sampath and Medha Singh in Bengaluru; Additional reporting by Herbert Lash; Editing by Sagarika Jaisinghani and Arun Koyyur
+Reporting by Uday Sampath and Medha Singh in Bengaluru; Additional reporting by Herbert Lash in New York; Editing by Arun Koyyur and Sriraj Kalluvila